6 Easy Ways to Color Grey Eyebrows

 Pros and Cons

-Advantages to Dye: Dying your eyebrows will last the longest, and you don't have to worry about water or whether you put your make-up on before you head out the door.
+Advantages: Dying will last the longest, and you don't have to worry about water or whether you put your make-up on before you head out the door.
 If you dye your eyebrows along with your hair, then it doesn't cost anything more since you can probably use the same dye.
-The process is really pretty easy.
-You just coat around the eyebrow with vaseline and then put the dye on the eyebrow for 5 minutes.
-Rinse it off and go, or do it right before you shower.
-If like me, you buy a separate Eyebrow Dye, you will have an additional cost, but I used my first dye kit (now no longer available) for about 18 months and my Reflectol kit is lasting even longer.
+I used my first dye kit (now no longer available) for about 18 months and my Reflectol kit is lasting even longer.
 The tutorial video below shows you how to do it.
 She uses "Just for Men" which basically works the same as the Reflectol, but doesn't last quite as long in my experience.
-My kit came with an eyebrow brush that works great to put the dye on my brows.
-Now that I've become experienced, I don't even bother with the Vaseline.
+My kit came with an eyebrow brush that works great.

 Disadvantages to Dye: The biggest disadvantage I've heard about is that you do tend to dye the skin too.
 This what kept me from trying this for so long.
 I could just picture two big black patches over my eyes!
 However, when I actually tried it, I found that it wasn't at all hard to keep the dye on the hairs.
 Also, if I did get the dye on my skin, it was easy to get off.